Slither (2006 film): Critical response

 On review aggregator website Rotten Tomatoes, 87% of 141 reviews are positive, with an average rating of 6.9/10.
 The site's critics consensus reads, "A slimy, B-movie homage oozing with affection for low-budget horror films, Slither is creepy and funny — if you've got the stomach for it."
 On Metacritic, the film has a weighted average score of 69 out of 100, based on 27 critics, indicating "generally favorable reviews".
+Audiences polled by CinemaScore gave the film a grade of "B–" on its A+ to F scale.

 The movie was featured in the April 14, 2006 issue of Entertainment Weekly as #1 on "The Must List"; "Ten Things We Love This Week".
 Guest critic Michael Phillips named Slither his DVD pick of the week on the television show Ebert & Roeper.
 Slither was listed as one of the "Top 25 DVDs of the Year" by Peter Travers in Rolling Stone magazine.

 Among the critics who did not like the film, Roger Ebert and Richard Roeper gave Slither a "two thumbs down" rating on their television show, with Roeper saying he was "all zombied out" after reviewing a wave of zombie-themed films from the year before.

 Accolades

-Slither picked up the 2006 Fangoria "Chainsaw Award" for the Highest Body Count, and garnered nominations in the categories of Relationship From Hell, Dude You Don't Wanna Mess With, and Looks That Kill.
+Slither picked up the 2006 Fangoria "Chainsaw Award" for Highest Body Count and garnered nominations in the categories Relationship From Hell, Dude You Don't Wanna Mess With, and Looks That Kill.
 Additionally, the horror magazine Rue Morgue named Slither the "Best Feature Film of the Year".